NINAnor/S-ENDA-DMH/README.md

 # Data Management Handbook

 Data Management Handbook template for MET and partners in S-ENDA written in asciidoc.
+This is the NINA version.

 See it [here](https://htmlpreview.github.io/?https://github.com/metno/data-management-handbook/blob/master/html/data-management-handbook.html).